 The constitution of the University and the pattern of its organisation are laid down in the Charter, Statutes and Regulations, which provide the University with its legitimacy and status as a corporate body.
 This document describes the organisational structure subsidiary to the provisions of the Charter, Statutes and Regulations and reflects decisions made by Council, Senate and the University Executive Group in relation to their respective areas of authority, as set out in Charter, Statutes and Regulations.
-Between meetings of these bodies, the power to interpret the provisions of the Organisation of the University document resides with the Vice-Chancellor, acting with the advice of the Chief Operating Officer.
-In this document, the phrase 'Head of School' applies equally to the Dean of the Brighton and Sussex Medical School and Dean of the University of Sussex Business School unless stated otherwise.
+Between meetings of these bodies, the power to interpret the provisions of the Organisation of the University document resides with the Vice-Chancellor, acting with the advice of the University Secretary.
+In this document, the phrase 'Head of School' applies equally to the Deans of the Brighton and Sussex Medical School; the University of Sussex Business School and the School of Media, Arts and Humanities unless stated otherwise.

-New changes for Version 4.7 since version 4.6
+New changes for Version 5.00 since version 4.12